Back

 Dating app design samples

-In 2021 most downloaded dating apps in the world were Tinder, Badoo, and Bumble, reports Statista.
+In 2021, the most downloaded dating apps in the world were Tinder, Badoo, and Bumble, reports Statista.
 What brought them to the top?
 A combination of factors, where design certainly isn’t the last one.
 Let’s look at these apps and find out what attracts millions of users.
 Maybe some of their strengths will inform your own dating app development.

 Tinder